ballv12/ballv12.github.io/src/content/posts/CyberSecurity.md

 # Feb 8 2025

+## Federal judge blocks Elon Musk’s DOGE access to critical Treasury payment system

+The judge’s order, issued early Saturday, temporarily halts access to a sensitive payment system that distributes Americans’ tax returns, Social Security benefits, disability payments and federal employees’ salaries.

+US District Judge Paul Engelmayer ordered the destruction of any downloaded information from the payment system by anyone given access to it since January 20, citing “the risk that the new policy presents of the disclosure of sensitive and confidential information and the heightened risk that the systems in question will be more vulnerable than before to hacking.”

-PlayStation Network outage live updates – PSN is back after a massive disruption
+## PlayStation Network outage live updates – PSN is back after a massive disruption

 A PlayStation Network outage is exactly what you don't need on a weekend, but it's unfortunately what we had for over 24 hours.